 The AAP recently updated their recommendation to include the early introduction of peanuts to high risk babies, as well as all babies in general.

-This is the recommendation that I, and most other pediatric specialists, follow.
-Since there is no evidence of benefit to delayed introduction, and more evidence suggesting a potential benefit, introducing all of the top allergens early in the feeding journey is the way to go.
+This is the recommendation that I, and most other pediatric feeding specialists, follow.
+There is no evidence of benefit to delayed introduction of a common food allergen, and more evidence suggesting a potential benefit.
+Introducing all of the top allergens to your baby's diet early in the feeding journey is the way to go.

 What Does an Allergic Reaction Look Like?

 One of the biggest concerns parents have when introducing eggs is the chance that their baby will be one of the ones to develop an egg allergy.
 Outside of the risk factors including severe eczema and an immediate family member with an allergy, there is simply no way to say for sure whether your child will have an allergy to a food.

 On top of that, there is no guarantee that your baby will have an allergic reaction the first time they have a food.

 But one of the best things you can do is know what to look for in the case that serious reactions do occur, and what to do if there is a reaction.

 - Trouble breathing

 - Repetitive cough, wheezing